 In these regulations —

-“Commonwealth Act” means the Protection of the Sea (Prevention of Pollution from Ships) Act 1983 (Cwlth) as in force at the commencement of these regulations;
+Commonwealth Act means the Protection of the Sea (Prevention of Pollution from Ships) Act 1983 (Cwlth) as in force at the commencement of these regulations;

-“Commonwealth regulations” means the Protection of the Sea (Prevention of Pollution from Ships) Regulations (Cwlth) as in force at the commencement of these regulations.
+Department means the department of the Public Service principally assisting in the administration of the Act;

+Marine Orders means orders, made under section 34 of the Commonwealth Act, as in force from time to time.

+[Regulation 3 amended: Gazette 6 Oct 2006 p.
+4361.]

 4. Prescribed offices

 (1) For the purposes of sections 8 and 20 of the Act —

-(a) each of the offices prescribed by the Commonwealth regulations for the purposes of the corresponding sections of the Commonwealth Act is prescribed; and
+(a) each of the offices prescribed by the Marine Orders for the purposes of the corresponding sections of the Commonwealth Act is prescribed; and

-(b) each of the offices of Chief Executive Officer, Executive Marine Officer, and Senior Marine Officer — Pollution, in the Department of Marine and Harbours 2 is prescribed.
+(b) each of the offices of Chief Executive Officer, and General Manager Marine Safety, in the Department, is prescribed.

 (2) For the purposes of sections 11 and 22 of the Act —

-(a) each of the offices prescribed by the Commonwealth regulations for the purposes of the corresponding sections of the Commonwealth Act is prescribed; and
+(a) each of the offices prescribed by the Marine Orders for the purposes of the corresponding sections of the Commonwealth Act is prescribed; and

-(b) the office of Chief Executive Officer, Department of Marine and Harbours 2, is prescribed; and
+(b) each of the offices of Chief Executive Officer, and General Manager Marine Safety, in the Department, is prescribed; and

-(c) if a prescribed incident (as defined in each of those sections) occurs within the boundaries of a port (as defined in the Western Australian Marine Act 1982) — the office of Harbour Master of that port (if any) is prescribed.
+(c) if a prescribed incident (as defined in each of those sections) occurs within the boundaries of a port for which a harbour master is appointed — the harbour master is prescribed.

 (3) For the purposes of section 12 of the Act —

-(a) the office of Chief Executive Officer, Department of Marine and Harbours 2, is prescribed; and
+(a) the office of Chief Executive Officer in the Department is prescribed; and

-(b) if a discharge occurs within the boundaries of a port (as defined in the Western Australian Marine Act 1982) — the office of Harbour Master of that port (if any) is prescribed.
+(b) if a discharge occurs within the boundaries of a port for which a harbour master is appointed — the harbour master is prescribed.

-(4) For the purposes of sections 15 and 25 of the Act each of the offices prescribed by the Commonwealth regulations for the purposes of the corresponding sections of the Commonwealth Act is prescribed.
+(4) For the purposes of sections 15 and 25 of the Act each of the offices prescribed by the Marine Orders for the purposes of the corresponding sections of the Commonwealth Act is prescribed.

-(5) For the purposes of section 30(2) of the Act each of the offices of Chief Executive Officer, Executive Marine Officer, and Senior Marine Officer — Pollution, in the Department of Marine and Harbours 2 is prescribed.
+(5) For the purposes of section 30(2) of the Act each of the offices of Chief Executive Officer, and General Manager Marine Safety, in the Department, is prescribed.

+[Regulation 4 amended: Gazette 6 Oct 2006 p.
+4362 and 4363.]

 5. Prescribed manner of notifying incidents etc.

 (1) For the purposes of sections 11(1) and (3) and 22(1) and (3) of the Act, a prescribed incident is notified in the prescribed manner if it is notified —

-(a) in the manner prescribed by the Commonwealth regulations made for the purposes of the corresponding sections of the Commonwealth Act; or
+(a) in the manner prescribed by the Marine Orders made for the purposes of the corresponding sections of the Commonwealth Act; or

-(b) in the manner prescribed by the Commonwealth regulations made for the purposes of the corresponding sections of the Commonwealth Act but conveyed through —
+(b) in the manner prescribed by the Marine Orders made for the purposes of the corresponding sections of the Commonwealth Act but conveyed through —

-(i) the Marine Emergency Operations Centre, Department of Marine and Harbours 2; or
+(i) the Department; or

 (ii) a port signal station.